thehalvo/homeostasis/docs/best_practices.md

 ## Monitoring Best Practices

 Effective monitoring is the foundation of a good self-healing system.
-Follow these practices to ensure your monitoring is comprehensive and efficient:
+Follow these practices to ensure your monitoring is efficient:

 ### Use Structured Logging